SocksTheWolf/DeckConnectSite/_pages/setup.md

 In the Editor, open up your `Project Settings` for your application.

-{% img src='/assets/images/setup/unreal/ProjectSettings.png' alt='Opening Project Settings' wrapper_class="center" size="halfsize" %}
+{% img lazy src='/assets/images/setup/unreal/ProjectSettings.png' alt='Opening Project Settings' wrapper_class="center" size="halfsize" %}

 #### Find DeckConnect settings under Plugins

 In the window that appears, scroll down to the section that says `Plugins` and look for the entry that says `DeckConnect`.

-{% img src='/assets/images/setup/unreal/DeckConnectSettings.png' alt='Viewing DeckConnect Settings' wrapper_class="center" %}
+{% img lazy src='/assets/images/setup/unreal/DeckConnectSettings.png' alt='Viewing DeckConnect Settings' wrapper_class="center" %}

 ### Step 2: Add a new Action